Everyone has an opinion on how to cook a steak. This is how we do it.

 Again, start early.
 Light the fire about 3 – 4 hours before you want to eat.

 Make sure you have plenty of wood to keep your fire producing coals and heat.
 Small pieces enable you to turn up the heat quickly.
 Larger ones make good coals but you need to be prepared ahead of time.
+A separate firebox is useful here.

 Hot Tip